mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

     echo "$APP_USER ALL=(ALL:ALL) NOPASSWD: /usr/sbin/nginx" >> /etc/sudoers
 ```

 Nginx typically runs as root so that it can listen on privileged HTTP ports 80 and 443.
-Therefore, the `Dockerfile` uses `sudo` to allow the demo app user to launch nginx as `root` while still performing all other activities as a service account with limited privileges.
+Therefore, the `Dockerfile` uses `sudo` to allow the demo app user to launch Nginx as `root` while still performing all of its other activities with limited privileges.

-Lastly, it copies an Nginx configuration file into the container, which appears below:
+Lastly, it copies an Nginx configuration file into the container:

 **`nginx.conf`**